 Call the parish office at 636-332-9225.
 If the parish office is closed, and it is an emergency, call the parish office and listen carefully for the prompt that will tell you how to access the priests or a priest who is on call for them, during the evening, night, and weekend.

 Because a priest cannot always be available, you are urged to notify the parish whenever anyone is seriously ill.
-Every effort will be made to assure that the sacraments are available before the situation become critical.
+Every effort will be made to assure that the sacraments are available before the situation becomes critical.

 SACRAMENTS OF INITIATION